Andrew Robinson (actor): Career

-Dirty Harry
+Dirty Harry and typecasting

 Robinson's first feature film role was in 1971's Dirty Harry.
 Don Siegel, the film's director, and Clint Eastwood picked Robinson for the role after seeing him in a production of Fyodor Dostoevsky's The Idiot.
-Robinson was cast as the Scorpio Killer, the antagonist of the film.
+Robinson was cast as the Scorpio Killer, the film's antagonist.
 The Scorpio Killer was largely based on the contemporary real life Zodiac Killer, and Robinson integrated many known aspects of that serial killer's personality into his acting, such as a disturbed sense of humour and a sadistic inclination to taunt his pursuers.
 In the film, his character murders a young woman, a 10-year old boy, a teenage girl and a police officer and takes a school bus full of young children hostage.
 His portrayal was so convincing that he received death threats after the film's release.
 Director Don Siegel noted that he cast Robinson because he had the face of "a choir boy."

 Critical reactions to Robinson were generally positive.
 Box Office Magazine wrote: "Andy Robinson is the maniacal Scorpio ... a good blending of cunning and savagery."
 His role as Scorpio gave him widespread exposure, but Robinson also found himself typecast as "psycho" characters.
 He claimed the role severely limited his casting options, as film producers were reluctant to cast him in any "good guy" roles.
 Some of his notable "psycho" roles include a demented and ill-fated military barber in Child's Play 3 (1991) and the character Frank Cotton (in the skin of Larry Cotton, Robinson's actual character) in the horror film Hellraiser (1987), in which Robinson had his first lead role in a feature film.